Geometry-Aware Sampling-Based Motion Planning on Riemannian Manifolds: Geodesic Motion Planning on Riemannian Manifolds

 \subsection{Distance Between Configurations}

 The distance between two configurations on a Riemannian manifold is defined as the length of the shortest connecting curve under the intrinsic metric~\eqref{eqn:distance_function}.
-Exact evaluation of this distance requires solving a geodesic boundary value problem, which is impractical for online use due to the repeated calls required by nearest-neighbor queries and tree rewiring in sampling-based planners.
+Exact evaluation of this distance requires solving a geodesic boundary value problem, which is impractical for online use due to the repeated calls required by nearest-neighbour queries and tree rewiring in sampling-based planners.
 Accordingly, we approximate the geodesic distance by evaluating the Riemannian metric at the midpoint of the two configurations and computing the length of a piecewise path in the midpoint tangent space.
 This approximation is computationally `cheap' since it requires only a single metric evaluation per subroutine call.
 We later show that this midpoint-based approximation converges to the true geodesic distance as the configurations become arbitrarily close to each other (Theorem~\ref{thm:accuracy}).

-We begin by analyzing the geometry of the geodesic midpoint and establish that this formulation yields an exact distance identity. \begin{definition}[Geodesics Midpoint] \looseness=-1 Let $ \mathcal{M}$ be a Riemannian manifold and let $q_x, q_y \in \mathcal{M}$ denote two configurations (points) on the manifold.
-Assuming $q_x$ and $q_y$ lie within a geodesically convex neighborhood, we define the geodesic midpoint $q_{\mathrm{mid}}$ constructively by mapping half the geodesic distance from $q_x$ towards $q_y$
+We begin by analyzing the geometry of the geodesic midpoint and establish that this formulation yields an exact distance identity. \begin{definition}[Geodesic Midpoint] \looseness=-1 Let $ \mathcal{M}$ be a Riemannian manifold and let $q_x, q_y \in \mathcal{M}$ denote two configurations (points) on the manifold.
+Assuming $q_x$ and $q_y$ lie within a geodesically convex neighbourhood, the geodesic midpoint $q_{\mathrm{mid}}$ is constructed by mapping half the geodesic distance from $q_x$ towards $q_y$

 By \cite[Theorem 6.17]{lee2018introduction}, $q_{\mathrm{mid}}$ lies on the unique minimizing geodesic $\pi:[0,1]\to\mathcal{M}$ from $q_x$ to $q_y$ such that $\pi(0)=q_x$, $\pi(1)=q_y$, and $\pi(1/2)=q_{\mathrm{mid}}$. \end{definition} This construction is particularly useful since it provides a symmetric reference frame (Figure~\ref{fig:midpoint-distance}).
 As the following lemma shows, projecting both configurations into the tangent space of the midpoint yields a symmetric distance relation. \begin{lemma} The Riemannian distance between $q_x$ and $q_y$ satisfies the identity